Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 <img src="https://i.imgur.com/GOATy6j.png" alt="Original_design_all_devices" align="center">

 Here you can see how the original code from the first example, shows up on different devices.
-The black border is just to show the device border, and isn't actually apart of the CSS.
+The black border is just to show the device border.
 As you probably can see, the layout changes based on what device is currently displaying it.
 This isn't what we want, what we want is a uniform look, based on what we originally designed.

 ### NOLS SCSS - Any Device